KatharaFramework/Kathara-Labs/README.md

 The [Tutorials](Tutorials) directory contains several tutorials about basic and advanced usage of Kathará.

 ## Main-Labs
-The [Main-Labs](Main-Labs) directory contains the laboratories used in the course of "Internet and Data Center" at Roma Tre university.
+The [Main-Labs](Main-Labs) directory contains the laboratories used in the course of "Internet and Data Centers" at Roma Tre university.

 The laboratories cover several topics.
 For each topic there are different scenarios and for each of them you can find